 These differences matter.
 They matter in terms of their unique cultural and historical legacies.
 They matter because different temperaments will be attracted to different aesthetics and styles of practice.
 This means each of us can find a path that suits us, and if we can’t find that path, then we can create our own.

 I founded the Consciousness Explorers Club as a way to explore exactly this pluralism.
-My friends James Maskalyk, Erin Oke, Avi Craimer, Jude Star, Kevin LaCroix, Tasha Schumann and others have been some of my fellow guides and explorers.
+I’m incredibly grateful for my friends and fellow explorers James Maskalyk, Erin Oke, Avi Craimer, Jude Star, Kevin LaCroix, and Tasha Schumann.
 The CEC is all about the empowerment side of practice – the idea of “being your own teacher” inside a supportive community of fellow practitioners and explorers, everyone sharing their own weird customized practices and learning how to guide each other.
+This is also the central animating idea behind the Mind Bod Adventure Pod that I cohost with Tasha.

-I would not have made it through this life without the support of many healers, among them Diane Chung, Jan Winhall, Marlene Russell, Barb Ellias, and Laura McNeilly.
-This is also true of my writing community – Marni Jackson has been a great friend and writing mentor, as has Barbara Gowdy, and my friends Christine Pountney, Alayna Munce, Patricia Pearson, and James Maskalyk all of whom all hold it down in the writers-interested-in-how-to-be-human lineage.
+I would not have made it through this life without the support of many healers, among them Diane Chung, Marlene Russell, Barb Ellias, Laura McNeilly, and Shannon Myers.
+This is also true of my writing community – Marni Jackson has been a great friend and writing mentor, as has Barbara Gowdy, and my friends Christine Pountney, Alayna Munce, Patricia Pearson, all of whom all hold it down in the writers-interested-in-how-to-be-human lineage.

 A note on the whole idea of service: ultimately this lineage came from my mother, Susan Warren.
 Even as a semi-lapsed Christian, she has always been a good neighbour and a passionate contributor to many charitable causes.
 Thanks Mom!
 You and Dad are my greatest tradition.